 - How to choose the right website platform for your recruitment start-up

-- Why Access Volcanic may be the right choice for your agency
+- Why Access Volcanic may be the right choice for your start up recruitment agency

 Here's our guide to your strategy on choosing a website platform.

-First things first, let’s consider the needs (and challenges) associated with a recruitment agency start up, which will help you to find the best website builder platform to support your goals.
+First things first, let’s consider the needs (and challenges) associated with a recruitment agency start up, which will help you to find the best website platform for startup businesses to support your goals.

 Start-up agencies tend to have similar challenges at the beginning when they go to market.
 Right now, you might be thinking: